sttvk/botmates/README.md

 # BotMates

-A front-end React application to search users
+A front-end React application to search users.
 To run the project:

 1. Clone this repo